 Good businesses: High barriers to entry, quality management, durable competitive advantages, strong market share, high and sustainable margins.

-Reasonable valuation: We consider growth prospects, business models, historical valuation ranges, conduct peer valuation comparisons, and look at investor sentiment.
+Reasonable valuation: We consider growth prospects, business models, and historical valuation ranges, as well as conduct peer valuation comparisons and look at investor sentiment.

-International Growth uses Thornburg’s basket construct; we attempt to keep the exposure to each basket roughly equal to provide optimal diversification balance.
+Exposure to each basket is roughly equal to provide optimal diversification balance: